-Near the the abbey is Fountains Mill, the former corn mill ffor the monks, established in the 1130s.
+Near the abbey is Fountains Mill, the former corn mill for the monks, established in the 1130s.
 This was rebuilt in the 1150s with two wheels atop a dam.
-In the 13th century a granary was added above the mill.
-In the 1840s the old medieval mill was remodelled to drive a sawmill, and in the early 20th century it was used to generate electricty.
+In the 13th century, a granary was added above the mill.
+In the 1840s the old medieval mill was remodelled to drive a sawmill, and in the early 20th century it was used to generate electricity.
 The mill was completely restored in 1993 and now gives visitors a chance to watch the 1840s wheel in operation.

 Another of the garden highlights is the Serpentine Tunnel, a winding - and completely dark - tunnel rising up from the river to High Ride.
-The Serpentine was intended to give guests to Studly Royal an enjoyable shiver as they passed through darkness and emerged into light.
-Just outside the gardens themselves is the Victorian church of Studley, with a wonderful decorated interior.
+The Serpentine was intended to give guests to Studley Royal an enjoyable shiver as they passed through darkness and emerged into the light.

 St Mary's Church